mwiluvictor/my_computer/README.md

 # my_computer
-building a modern computer from scratch
+building a modern computer from first principles